ttlj/snowflake/kflake/README.md

 KFlake
 ======

-Example usage of SnowFlake unique ID generator.
-By default it assumes running in a Kubernetes environment (expects environment variable MY_POD_ID with StatefulSet pod-name).
+Example usage of the SnowFlake unique ID generator.
+By default it assumes running in a Kubernetes environment (expects environment variable MY_POD_NAME with StatefulSet pod-name).

 ```
 Usage: